-Medical students showing up for their first Doctoring and Clinical Skills class at the University of Massachusetts Medical School-Baystate campus may have been a bit surprised when they were introduced to the master clinician they would be learning from that day—a local auto mechanic.
+Medical students showing up for their first Doctoring and Clinical Skills class in the new PURCH Track at the Baystate campus of UMass Medical School may have been a bit surprised to see the master clinician who would be teaching that day—a local auto mechanic.

 Photo right: Dr. Harry Hoar and auto mechanic Peter Zimmerman demonstrate the diagnostic reasoning process.